arun-kr-reddy/notes/computer_architecture.md

 - **memory interleaving (banking):** divide the memory into smaller arrays that can be accessed independently (in same or in consecutive cycles)
 example: DRAM interleaving: channel -> rank -> bank -> subarrays -> mats
 - **dynamic random access memory (DRAM):** capacitor change state indicates stored value
-but capacitor leaks through the RC path, so DRAM cell needs to be refreshed frequently
+but capacitor leaks through the RC path so DRAM cell needs to be refreshed frequently
 **refresh:** DRAM controller must periodically read each row within the allowed refresh time (tens of ms) such that the charge is restored
 ![](./media/computer_architecture/memory_dram_cell.png)
 - **static random access memory (SRAM):** two cross coupled inverters store a single bit
-feedback path enables the stored value to persist in the cell, 4 transistors for storage and 2 for access
+feedback path enables the stored value to persist in the cell, 4 transistors for storage and 2 for access, faster access since no capacitor present
 two bitlines will be complement of each other, if they are same then system will be assume there is a issue with that cell
 ![](./media/computer_architecture/memory_sram_cell.png)
 - **memory bank read access sequence:**